-- Lift the mattress forwards. - Lift slatted frame.
-The gas-pressure springs (Fig. 112,1) hold the slatted frame open.
+- Lift the mattress forwards and set it down on the panel. - Lift slatted frame.
+The gas-pressure springs (Fig. 97,1) hold the slatted frame open.

-Press the slatted frame downwards against the resistance of the gas-pressure springs.
+- Press the slatted frame downwards against the resistance of the gas-pressure springs. - If necessary, push the mattress behind the panel.

-6.15.3 Bunk bed
+Bunk bed 6.13.3

-- ▶ Only use the upper bunk bed if the safety guard is fitted. - ▶ The maximum permitted bunk bed load is 100 kg. - ▶ The upper bunk bed must not be used by children under 6 years of age. - Never allow small children to remain in the bunk bed without supervision. - But in particular with regard to small children less than 6 years of age, users should ensure that they cannot fall out of the bunk bed. - Use separate children's beds or travel cots suitable for children.
+- ▶ Only use the upper bunk bed if the safety guard is fitted. - ▶ The maximum permitted bunk bed load is 100 kg. - ▶ The upper bunk bed must not be used by children under 6 years of age. - ▶ Never allow small children to remain in the bunk bed without supervision. - But in particular with regard to small children less than 6 years of age, users should ensure that they cannot fall out of the bunk bed. - ▶ Use separate children's beds or travel cots suitable for children.